 The Wii U is a system I swore up and down I would never get.
 My girlfriend brings one home and I’m standing there looking at the thing like after you had an awkward fight.
-There’s Injustice: Gods Among Us sitting there in it’s tantalizing glory waiting for me to play it.
+There’s Injustice: Gods Among Us sitting there in its tantalizing glory waiting for me to play it.
 I pull open the box and hook it up.
 Setting up systems is a nice feeling and doesn’t happen very often.

 After setting it all up, I realize that the first feature to really get me to like the console is the TV remote feature.
 It’s really neat and not something that has ever been implemented into a console before.
 After I create my Nintendo account and pop in Injustice I start liking the system.
 The gamepad is easy to hold and super light.
-This was key to be sure that long periods of play time didn’t cramp your hands.
+This was key to be sure that long periods of playtime didn’t cramp your hands.
 The dual analog sticks are very nice and the button layout is perfect.
 The ergonomics of the gamepad are just spot on.
 Anyone in doubt, even hardcore haters, just know that this is one of my favorite controllers.
 The DSi XL stylus comes out and that even surprised me.
-The triggers and bumpers in the back are laid out perfect.
+The triggers and bumpers in the back are laid out perfectly.
 I applaud Nintendo for getting this right.
 It’s so useful!
-There’s so many possibilities with this thing, but the system is only 6 months old.
+There are so many possibilities with this thing, but the system is only 6 months old.

 I then notice that the game is playing on the screen.
 Even if you hate Nintendo it will make you giddy.
 It’s a really cool thing to see.
 You can take the gamepad, plug in headphones, and play while someone’s doing something else on the TV.
 Why wasn’t this around 20 years ago?!
 This is only for games that don’t use the gamepad for much though.
 My only major complaint is the battery life.
 Nintendo made this huge oversight and it needs to be fixed.